Foy Vance

-Foy Best Vance (born 18 November 1974) is an Irish musician and singer-songwriter, signed to Ed Sheeran's Gingerbread Man record label.
-Vance has toured as a support act to British singer-songwriter Ed Sheeran and his music has been featured on numerous TV shows.
+Foy Best Vance (born 18 November 1974) is a Northern Irish musician and singer-songwriter, signed to Ed Sheeran's Gingerbread Man record label.
+Vance has toured as a support act to Sheeran and his music has been featured on numerous TV shows.

 In August 2013 he released his second full-length album, Joy of Nothing, which was produced by Irish producer and arranger Michael Keeney and was met with critical praise, being called "a gorgeous collection of open, uplifting songs, which showcase [Vance's] magnificent songwriting skills."
 In May 2016, his third studio album The Wild Swan, produced and mixed by Jacquire King, was released and it was announced that Vance would support Elton John on selected tour dates in June and Josh Groban in July and August.

 Music career

 2006–2011: Early career and Hope

 Vance's first single, "Gabriel and the Vagabond", was released on 18 December 2006 on Wurdamouth Records.
 The single's B-side was "Indiscriminate Act of Kindness".
 The songs "Homebird" and "Gabriel and the Vagabond" were both featured in the second season of the US TV drama Grey's Anatomy.

 "Indiscriminate Act of Kindness" is featured in a TV commercial for Great Ormond Street Hospital, which was aired in the UK up until Christmas of 2006.
 Vance had previously released two limited edition EPs on Wurdamouth Records, Live Sessions and the Birth Toilet Tour and Watermelon Oranges.

 On 21 July 2007, Vance's debut album, Hope, was self-released via Wurdamouth Records.
 The album obtained some critical acclaim within the UK with the album track "Two Shades of Hope", which contains a hidden recording of Vance's daughter, Ella, singing "You Are My Sunshine" at the end.
 His pianist at the time was London based composer Jules Maxwell.

 From 2007, Vance performed his contemporary songs at Ireland's largest annual Christian youth festival Summer Madness at the King's Hall, Belfast for several consecutive years.

 In early 2008, Vance was invited to perform at a number of prisons in England, including New Hall women's prison near Wakefield and Full Sutton maximum security prison near York.

 In 2010, Vance, along with David Holmes, composed the music for a short film by director Terry George, and as a result was offered a part in the director's next feature film, Whole Lotta Sole, as a busker.
 The short film, The Shore, won a 2012 Academy Award.